-Looking for an easy, delicious dinner?
+Looking for an easy dinner?
 Try this Whole30 Crockpot Picadillo!
-Paleo, gluten free, grain free, and dairy free – this simple meal is a healthier twist on a classic Cuban dish.
+Paleo, gluten free, grain free, & dairy free, it’s simple to make and tastes delicious!
+This simple meal is a healthier twist on a classic Cuban dish.
 Made with minimal ingredients and in the slow cooker – the picadillo feeds a crowd and is full of flavor!
 This post is sponsored by The Osso Good Co.

 Up until a few weeks ago..
 I had never had picadillo before.
 Actually, I’d never eaten any type of Cuban food before!
 We don’t really have any Cuban restaurants near us and whenever I go out to eat I usually opt for Italian (cause pasta = everything!) but after hearing my aunt rave about it, I knew I had to try it!
 She had mentioned that people at her gym love to make it to meal prep + that I should create my own spin on it for the blog – so that’s what I did!